spiderweak/demo-speech-text-chat/README.md

 - Send the audio data to a Flask server.
 - Use Whisper to transcribe the audio to text.
 - Display the transcription result on the web page.
+- Real Time Transcription
 - Working chatbot
-- Real Time Transcription
+- Streamed response
-- More logging
+- Text-to-speech responses

 # Todo

 - Various feedback loops to improve the quality of the transcript as well as the questions/answers
 - log conversations to central contexts in case further processing is needed

+- Real time transcription improvements
+- Chatbot improvement (user initial prompt handling)
+- AOB

 Also:
 - Fix unsafe Wekzeug usage for production
-- Improve the template as the current responses may not be satisfactory.
-- Implement more specific error handling related to Llama model interactions.

-And:
-- Stream answer

 ## Getting Started